carlossalasamper/inversiland/README.md

 ## Introduction

-Inversify Sugar is a set of decorators, types and functions built on top of Inversify and offers an API to handle TypeScript applications with multiple dependency containers and relationships between them.
+Inversify Sugar is a set of decorators, types and functions built on top of a [custom fork of Inversify](https://github.com/carlossalasamper/InversifyJS) and offers an API to handle TypeScript applications with multiple dependency containers and relationships between them.

 Let me illustrate with a comparison.